-The Division of Family Development contracts with centers to provide full time (an additional 4 hours per day) and full year (July and August) child care services.
-The child care center that provides Abbott FD/FY services receives funding from DFD through one of three ways.
+The Division of Family Development allows licensed centers to provide up to full time (an additional 4 hours per day) and full year (July and August) child care services.
+The child care center that provides DOE Wraparound services receives funding from DFD through vouchers.